Mathiiss/guerite/README.md

-# Guerite avec threejs
+# sentry box with threejs

-This project represent a gurite in three JS with simple animation
+This project represent a sentry box in three JS with simple animation

 ## Available Scripts